spencerdouglas7/spencerdouglas7.github.io/README.md

 # Some of my current/recent work (demos not all present for privacy reasons)

+### Milliman Pre-call Planning Tool (Web application)
+  Full stack development with Salesforce and Veeva CRM integration in a team of 2.
+Created during my time as a Software Engineering Intern at Milliman.

+  Constructed a web application using AngularJS, Javascript, HTML/CSS, and SQL which vastly streamlines the access, viewing, and visualization of healthcare data via   curated insights.

+  Constructed a data pipeline to leverage proprietary data sources; data is robustly parsed and ingested into the cloud via an asynchronous web client capable of       dispatching approximately a million records per minute via RESTful API to stand up our database.

 ### Stephen Gould Shipping & Receiving Manager/Calendar (Web application)
   Designed and developed independently in coordination with SGI employees.
 Created during my time as a Software Engineering Intern at Stephen Gould
   Indianapolis.
 Currently in use as SGI's primary means of scheduling, tracking, and coordinating all its deliveries &